Your Elderly Parent Refuses to Move to Assisted Living/Long-Term Care -- Now What?

 Finally, it is important to choose a community or facility that matches the senior’s healthcare needs.
 If the senior doesn’t need daily medical care and can care for herself, then independent living may be a good choice.
 It will likely result in less resistance from the senior.
 The need for twenty-four-hour care may require the services of a long-term care facility.
 Assisted living or personal care could meet the needs of an individual who needs moderate assistance and medical needs.

+Although it oftentimes is the best decision, it’s understandable why some elderly parents refuse assisted living.
 The decision to move to a long-term care facility, assisted living or personal care community or remain at home with additional care involves planning and assistance.
 This process is a journey that can be simplified with understanding and research.

 For more information on helping your senior loved one move to a long-term care facility, or what to do if your elderly parent refuses to move to assisted living, please contact Abramson Care Advisors at 215-371-3400.